StefanRudvin/ip_react_demo/README.md

 It uses the [Intelligent Plant API Module](https://github.com/intelligentplant/js-app-store-api) to fetch user data, datasources and tags.
 Real-time data is handled via SignalR.

+Security wise, this app is not ready for production unless the following concerns are tackled: 1.
+Keep authorization token somewhere other than local storage 2.
+Use the Proof Key for Code Exchange for oAuth with passing of the state and a unique value.

 The auth token is stored in local storage, which to be moved elsewhere for production due to security concerns.

 ## Installation: